 Advantages and Disadvantages of Living in Costa Rica

-I received the engine part you sent, but well, I must have not been clear when we talked about the order.
+I received the engine part you sent.
+But well, I must not have been clear when we talked about the order.
 What I need is the driver’s side motor mount that is bolted or riveted to the frame.
-The part that you sent is the part that attaches to the motor and then attaches to what I need and am calling the motor mount.
+The part that you sent is the part that attaches to the motor and then attaches to what I need.
+I am calling it the motor mount.
 Can you look and see if you can get one of these removed from a frame and send it to my San Diego address?

 Now news about Atenas and Costa Rica

 Atenas is a small town in the Central Valley about a half hour’s drive from the San Jose airport.
 It’s located in a coffee growing region and is known for its unique climate.
 I’ll hook you up with a local realtor named Isa Jones.

 She is an American from Colorado and has been in the country for about 15 years.
 Isa can start sending you a newsletter about Atenas and also information on property in Costa Rica, living in Costa Rica and specifically in Atenas.
 She is the best resource that I know of and is as honest as the day is long.
 You can take that to the bank!

 Costa Rica has changed over the past six years as all countries have changed.
 More things are available and with that prices have all risen as well.
 We have some issues that we live with here in CR.
 The business processes are a disaster.
 Opening a bank account will take several trips to the bank and letters of reference from your US bank.